freenas/freenas-docs/userguide/vms.rst

-At the %brand% console prompt, connect to the Rancher VM with `cu <https://www.freebsd.org/cgi/man.cgi?query=cu>`__, replacing :samp:`{/dev/nmdm3B}` with the value from the Docker VM :guilabel:`Com Port`:
+At the %brand% console prompt, connect to the Rancher VM with `cu <https://www.freebsd.org/cgi/man.cgi?query=cu>`__, replacing :samp:`{/dev/nmdm12B}` with the value from the Docker VM :guilabel:`Com Port`:

 .. code-block:: none

-   cu -l /dev/nmdm12B
+   cu -l /dev/nmdm12B -s 9600

 If the terminal does not show a :literal:`rancher login:` prompt,